NI Distributed System Manager for LabVIEW 2012 Help

 »View Product Info

-In the Create New I/O Server dialog box, select EPICS Client from the I/O Server Type list and click the Continue button to display this dialog box.
-You also can right-click an existing EPICS Client I/O server and select Properties from the shortcut menu to display this dialog box.
+In the Create New I/O Server dialog box, select EPICS Client from the I/O Server Type list and click the Continue button to display the Enter IO Server Name dialog box.
+In the Enter IO Server Name dialog box, specify the I/O server name and click the OK button to display this dialog box.
+You also can right-click an existing EPICS Client I/O server and select Edit I/O Server from the shortcut menu to display this dialog box.

 Use this dialog box to configure the instance of the EPICS Client I/O server you want to use.
 You can create EPICS Client I/O servers to monitor process variables that an EPICS server, or input/output controller (IOC), publishes using the Channel Access network protocol.